Baryon-dark matter coincidence in Randall-Sundrum Model: Acknowledgment

 \section{Acknowledgment}

 BB would like to acknowledge the hospitality at IIT, Hyderabad, during the Phoenix-2025 conference, during which this work was initiated.
-P.K.P. acknowledges the Ministry of Education, Government of India, for providing financial support for his research via the Prime Minister’s Research Fellowship (PMRF) scheme
+P.K.P. acknowledges the Ministry of Education, Government of India, for providing financial support for his research via the Prime Minister’s Research Fellowship (PMRF) scheme.
+We would like to thank the anonymous referee for many useful suggestions. \onecolumngrid